-sident Ford has emphasized three areas of Federal sibility in combatting crime.
-These include improve quality of Federal laws and the criminal justice; enacting and enforcing laws covering criminal contains cannot be adequately regulated at the State and level; and providing financial and technical assist-
+sident Ford has emphasized three areas of Federal .sibility in combatting crime.
+These include improve quality of Federal laws and the criminal justice ; enacting and enforcing laws covering criminal conchich cannot be adequately regulated at the State and level; and providing financial and technical assistconstate and local governments.

-- a special crime message sent to Congress in June the President specifically called for: - -- Enactment of a new comprehensive criminal code; - -- Enactment of a mandatory minimum sentence law which would make imprisonment a certainty for persons convicted of (1) a Federal offense involving the use of a dangerous weapon, (2) an extraordinarily serious offense such as hijacking, kidnapping or trafficking in hard drugs, or (3) repeated offenses which cause personal injury to others. - that same crime message, the President also proposed allowing improvements in the Federal criminal justice designed to assure quick identification and prosecution of persons who repeatedly commit serious offenses.
+a special crime message sent to Congress in June the President specifically called for:

+-- Enactment of a new comprehensive criminal code; -- Enactment of a mandatory minimum sentence law which would make imprisonment a certainty for persons convicted of (1) a Federal offense involving the use of a dangerous weapon, (2) an extraordinarily serious offense such as hijack-ing, kidnapping or trafficking in hard drugs, or (3) repeated offenses which cause personal injury to others.

+that same crime message, the President also proposed

---- Establishment of "career criminal" programs
+- --- Establishment of "career criminal" programs designed to assure quick identification and prosecution of persons who repeatedly commit serious offenses.